rmhorton/cybertoryTNG/pcrsim/melting_curves/readme.md

 	- user guide: [molecular biologist / programmer]
 		+ technical background about DNA thermodynamics
 		+ use of melting curves in qPCR + etc.
-	- student exercise: [teacher / molecular biologist]
+	- student exercises: [teacher / molecular biologist]
+		+ audiences:
+			~ high school/undergrad: understand how the melting curve relates to different regions of the sequence ~ graduate: thermodynamics, algorithms
         + use specific sequences to show how the software works; this overlaps with the testing task.
-		+ Audience:
-			~ high school/undergrad: understand how the melting curve relates to different regions of the sequence ~ graduate: thermodynamics and algorithms
 	- conference poster and/or paper?

 * [Testing](https://github.com/ananyasathyanarayana/melting-curves-testing-ananya): __Ananya__
 	- compare to other estimates (results from other simulators, or experimental observations): [molecular biologist]
-		+ collect test data (sequences in fasta files, associated melting curves in csv files)
+		+ collect test sequences and associated melting curves (temperature, fraction_melted) ~ FASTA + CSV format
+			~ JSON format
 		+ modify the app to compare these reference files to the app results
+		+ figure out how to turn curve comparison into a single numeric error value (eg, RMSE).
 	- tune parameters: [data scientist]
-		+ figure out how to turn comparison into a single numeric error value (eg, RMSE).
-		+ find a parameter (e.g., melted/hybridized transition penalty in HMM) that affects the score.
+		+ identify one or more parameters (e.g., melted/hybridized transition penalty in HMM) that affect the shape of the predicted melting curve.
-		+ run the program over a range of values for this parameter, compute the error score, and try to find a minimum.
+		+ run the program over a range of values for these parameters, compute the error score, and try to find parameter values that minimize error.
-	- try to break the software: [software tester]
+	- Characterize the limitations of the software: [software tester]
+		+ How does performance scale with sequence length?
+How long of a sequence can you run effectively?
+  		+ Do all the features still work?
+(LLMs can break things)

 * [Vibe coding](https://github.com/jfbenigno): __Jaren__
 	- Compare vibe coding systems